-Extended Producer Responsibility (EPR) is a policy approach in which a producer's responsibility, physical and /or financial, for a product extended to the post-consumer stage of a product's life cycle.
-It is important because it motivate the producers to manufacture environmental friendly products and reduce the pollution.
+Extended Producer Responsibility (EPR) is a policy approach in which a producer's physical and /or financial responsibility for a product extended to the post-consumer stage of a product's life cycle.
+It is important because it motivates the producers to manufacture environmentally friendly products and reduce pollution.

-A The present policy ensures that every producer of electrical and electronic equipment and their spare parts do not contain pollutants such as lead, mercury, cadmium, hexavalent chromium, polybrominated biphenyls and polybrominated diphenyl ethers beyond a maximum concentration value.
+The present policy ensures that every electrical and electronic equipment producer and their spare parts do not contain pollutants such as lead, mercury, cadmium, hexavalent chromium, polybrominated biphenyls, and polybrominated diphenyl ethers beyond a maximum concentration value.
 Every producer shall provide detailed information on the constituents of the equipment and their components or consumables or parts or spares, along with a declaration of conformance to the RoHS (Restriction of Hazardous Substances) provisions in the product user documentation.

-A EPR polices helped a lot in increasing the recycling activities and shown a positive effect on decreasing the pollution.
-It has started showing positive effect throughout the country.
+EPR policies helped a lot in increasing the recycling activities and shown a positive effect on decreasing pollution.
+It has started showing positive effects throughout the country.

-A If you want EPR License urgently gets in touch with our EPR Experts now.
+If you want EPR License urgently, gets in touch with our EPR Experts now.

-A Repair - Replace your throwaway habits with repairing ones and safest way to go about.
-Reuse - If your items are old but are in good condition, you can turn them into money or you can donate them to someone who is in need of that product.
-Recycle - Plenty of non - profit organizations, local communities and official organizations offer services to help you to recycle the old electronics.
+Repair - Replace your throwaway habits with repairing ones and the safest way to go about them.
+Reuse - If your items are old but in good condition, you can turn them into money or donate them to someone who needs that product.
+Recycle - Plenty of non - profit organizations, local communities, and official organizations offer services to help you recycle old electronics.